-The study of oceanography is as deep and wide as the ocean is.
-Oceanographers study many aspects of the ocean, from marine life and ecosystems, water movement, geology, and chemical and physical properties of the ocean.
-You can start your path to an oceanography degree right here at Wayne State College.
-After spending two years here working on foundational courses, you can transfer to another school offering an oceanography program, ultimately earning your bachelor’s degree from them.
+The study of oceanography is as deep and wide as the ocean.
+Oceanographers study many aspects of the ocean - marine life and ecosystems, water movement, geology, and chemical and physical properties of the ocean.
+You can start your path to an oceanography degree, marine biology degree, or other similar subject right here at Wayne State College in our pre-oceanography program.
+After spending two years here working on foundational courses, you can transfer to another school offering an oceanography or marine biology program, ultimately earning your bachelor’s degree from them.
 Or, you can work on a degree in biology, chemistry, or geography here at WSC and then specialize in oceanography when you enter graduate school.

 Percent of recent WSC graduates employed or in graduate school